-Will someone think of your unborn children.
-It’s a common catch cry amongst society for men who choose to rock skinny jeans in pursuit of style over comfort.
-Well what if we told you that the art of skinny jeans no longer needs to be so bleak.
+Skinny jeans for men may conjure up images of unborn children, due to their restrictive fits.
+It’s a common cry amongst society for men who choose to rock skinny jeans in pursuit of style over comfort.
+Well, what if we told you that the art of skinny jeans no longer needs to be so bleak.

 Once the domain of young punk bands and emo teens, skinny jeans have today grown up to be much more accommodating and friendly to the general male wardrobe.
 They’re not necessarily any looser, just more flexible and softer on a man’s nether regions.
 What this means is that the edgy style of skinny jeans is fully retained whilst its acceptance as a go-to menswear staple continues to grow.